Entanglement protection in higher-dimensional systems: Introduction

 \section{Introduction}

 Quantum decoherence [\ref{1}] is a ubiquitous and unavoidable phenomenon arising because of entanglement between quantum systems and their environment.
-Entanglement is of fundamental importance in the studies of quantum foundations and has great significance in quantum technologies.
+Entanglement, on the other hand, is a fundamentally important phenomenon in the studies of quantum foundations and has great significance in quantum technologies.
 It is now seen as an indispensable resource in Quantum Information Processing (QIP) for various tasks such as quantum computation, teleportation, superdense coding, cryptography, etc., which are either impossible or less efficient using classical correlations [\ref{2}-\ref{4}].

 The inevitable dissipative interaction of an entangled quantum system with its environment leads to an irreversible loss of single particle coherence as well as degradation of entanglement present in the system [\ref{5}].
-For some initial states, in the presence of an amplitude damping channel (ADC), entanglement degrades asymptotically, whereas for others it can disappear in finite time, also known as early stage disentanglement or Entanglement Sudden Death (ESD), in literature [\ref{6}-\ref{8}].
+For some initial states, in the presence of an Amplitude Damping Channel (ADC), entanglement degrades asymptotically, whereas for others it can disappear in finite time, also known as early stage disentanglement or Entanglement Sudden Death (ESD), in literature [\ref{6}-\ref{8}].
 Soon after its theoretical prediction, ESD was experimentally demonstrated in atomic [\ref{9}] and photonic [\ref{10}] systems.
 The real world success of several quantum information, communication, and computation tasks depends on the resilience of entanglement from noises present in the environment, and longevity of the entanglement.
 Thus, ESD poses a practical limitation on QIP tasks.
 Therefore, strategies which make entanglement robust against the detrimental effects of the noise are of practical interest in QIP.